 Estonia's Dairy Industry Overview

-Estonia's dairy industry plays a vital role in its agricultural sector, characterized by substantial milk production and processing capabilities.
-As of 2023, the country boasts an estimated 86,000 dairy cattle, contributing to an annual milk production of approximately 800,000 tons.
-This production capacity allows Estonia to effectively meet national demands and export requirements.
+Estonia's dairy industry is a cornerstone of its agricultural sector, characterized by substantial milk production and processing capabilities.
+As of 2023, Estonia has an estimated 86,000 dairy cattle, contributing to an annual milk production of approximately 800,000 tons.
+This production capacity allows Estonia to meet both national demands and export requirements effectively.

 Milk Processing and Dairy Products

 The processing capacity in Estonia is impressive, with around 750,000 tons of milk processed each year.
 This ensures that a significant portion of the milk produced is utilized within the dairy sector, maintaining a high level of efficiency.
-Cheese production is a critical aspect of this processing, with Estonia producing about 25,000 tons annually, which contributes notably to both domestic consumption and export markets.
-In addition to cheese, Estonia produces approximately 10,000 tons of milk powder and whey annually, showcasing the country's capability to diversify its dairy offerings and utilize milk derivatives for various applications.
+Cheese production is a critical aspect, with Estonia producing about 25,000 tons annually, contributing notably to both domestic consumption and export markets.
+Additionally, Estonia produces approximately 10,000 tons of milk powder and whey annually, showcasing the country's capability to diversify its dairy offerings.

 Dairy Enterprises and Farms

 Major dairy processing plants in Estonia include Valio Eesti, Tere AS, and E-piim.
-These companies are essential to the industry's infrastructure, ensuring that milk is processed efficiently and dairy products meet quality standards.
-Key dairy farms such as Väätsa Agro, Kõljala Põllumajanduse OÜ, and OÜ Vändra play substantial roles in maintaining the industry's productivity and supply chain.
+These companies play a crucial role in the industry's infrastructure, ensuring efficient milk processing and high-quality dairy products.
+Key dairy farms such as Väätsa Agro, Kõljala Põllumajanduse OÜ, and OÜ Vändra are instrumental in maintaining the industry's productivity and supply chain.

 Export and Import Dynamics

-Estonia is active in the international dairy market, exporting approximately 40,000 tons of dairy products annually, including a diverse range of items such as cheese, milk powder, and whey.
-The country also imports around 15,000 tons of dairy products each year to fulfill specific demands and product types not produced domestically.
-Estonia's dairy exports might be indirectly impacted by China's new tariffs.
-In 2022, Estonia exported €3 million worth of whey powder to China and €1.4 million worth so far in 2023.
-The updated Turkish register includes four companies from Estonia, which is seen as a strategic move to enhance the international competitiveness of Estonia's food sector.
+Estonia is active in the international dairy market, exporting approximately 40,000 tons of dairy products annually, including cheese, milk powder, and whey.
+The country also imports around 15,000 tons of dairy products each year to meet specific demands.
+Estonia's exports to China, including €3 million worth of whey powder in 2022 and €1.4 million so far in 2023, might be affected by new tariffs.
+The updated Turkish register includes four Estonian companies, enhancing the competitiveness of Estonia's food sector globally.

 Market Events and Price Trends

 Recent observations in the Estonian dairy market show stability in raw milk prices compared to May 2023, with an increase noted compared to June 2023.
-These price dynamics reflect broader market trends and supply-demand fluctuations.
-Looking forward, projections indicate a significant rise in milk prices by 2025, with an expected 20% increase, aligning with trends observed across the European Union.
+Projections indicate a significant rise in milk prices by 2025, with an expected 20% increase, aligning with trends across the European Union.
 However, global milk price reductions are beginning to affect Estonian dairy products, with anticipated drops in local butter and cheese prices.
-Cheese prices in Estonia remain high despite the global milk price drop, and consumers have yet to see these changes.
-Estonian producers anticipate potential price reductions in early 2026.
+Despite the global trend, cheese prices in Estonia remain high, with potential reductions expected in early 2026.